pentagramswheel/libra/README.md

 **readSection**

-The `readSection` method reads a section `section` of values `vals` from the spreadsheet and organizes it into a map, in the form of a red-black tree.
+The `readSection` method reads a section `section` of values `vals` from the spreadsheet and organizes it into a map, in the form of a red-black tree, indexing by Discord user ID.

 **appendRow**